 3) Most Importantly – Keep Your Baby Nourished And Healthy

-If breastfeeding isn’t working, you may need to consider using formula or supplementing in some way.
+If breastfeeding isn’t working, you may need to consider using formula or supplementing with pumped breast milk.
 No matter what, baby’s health should always come first, and that means doing whatever is necessary.